INNOVINATI/microwler/docs/exporting.md

 **Microwler** allows you to export scraped data to various formats.
 You can build custom export plugins or use on of its pre-defined exporters:

-- `microwler.export.JSONExporter`
+- `microwler.core.export.JSONExporter`
-- `microwler.export.CSVExporter`
+- `microwler.core.export.CSVExporter`
-- `microwler.export.HTMLExporter`
+- `microwler.core.export.HTMLExporter`

 > Use the `export_to` and `exporters` settings to configure the export behaviour.

-::: microwler.export.BaseExporter
+::: microwler.core.export.BaseExporter
     rendering:
       show_source: true
       show_root_heading: true

-::: microwler.export.FileExporter
+::: microwler.core.export.FileExporter
     rendering:
       show_source: true
       show_root_heading: true